tmorrell/AuthorCarpentry/README.md

 #Connection between Author Carpentry and Software/Data Carpentry

 The success of Software and Data Carpentry in teaching scientists good enough skills for effective software and data creation and management has inspired the Caltech Library to recast its Author Academy program in a complementary approach.
 The Author Carpentry lessons are intended to serve as snap-on modules to enhance an existing SW/D Carpentry workshop.
-SWC founder Greg Wilson's draft lesson ['Modern Scientific Authoring'] [http://swcarpentry.github.io/modern-scientific-authoring/01-mess.html] speaks to the need for training in this area, and subsequent discussions with members of the Carpentry and Research Data Alliance communities have confirmed strong interest in the lessons being planned for Author Carpentry.
+SWC founder Greg Wilson's draft lesson [Modern Scientific Authoring] (http://swcarpentry.github.io/modern-scientific-authoring/01-mess.html) speaks to the need for training in research information handling.
+Subsequent discussions with members of the Carpentry and Research Data Alliance communities have confirmed strong interest in the lessons being designed for Author Carpentry.

 #Topics covered in Author , Carpentry include